open/close all folders

 Anime & Manga

-- In Code Geass, this is contrasted against making it look cool when Lelouch, the teenaged protagonist, uses his power for the very first time, ordering a bunch of enemy soldiers who (he thinks) killed his childhood friend to kill themselves.
+- This is contrasted against making it look cool when Lelouch, the teenaged protagonist, uses his power for the very first time, ordering a bunch of enemy soldiers who (he thinks) killed his childhood friend to kill themselves.
 At first, he has a look of confusion and shock on his face, then he switches to one of intense, malicious glee.
 Later on in the same incident, he kills his own brother in cold blood and with a condescending smirk... then the next day, he is shown being sick in the school bathroom, horrified when he realizes what he's done, but resolved that he can't go back on it.
 This juxtaposition remains kind of a theme throughout the series, since Diabolus ex Machina will often cause violent means to turn against their users and/or cause unacceptable collateral damage.

 - Neon Genesis Evangelion plays with this: Eva 01 is this trope, and its fights are visceral, cruel, messy affairs.
 Eva 02, on the other hand, manages to be cool and awesome even when being brutal in its methods, because it demonstrates great technical proficiency, competence and decisiveness, and mind-blowing athleticism and nimbleness.
 The latter is audacious, the former is just plain nuts.